 Dr Jamila has leadership skills in obstetric and women's health.
 She is extensively involved in policy-making, programme planning, implementation and evaluation of public health programmes at national level, in particular in women and children’s health programmes.

-Dr.Jamila has leadership skills in obstetric and women's health.
-She is extensively involved in policy-making, programme planning, implementation and evaluation of public health programmes at national level in particular women's and children health programmes.
-She was the Director of Department of Women and Children Health in Ministry of Health-Headquarter in Oman.
-She was responsible for planning and supervising of women and Child health programmes at national level.
-She is extensively contributed in development of guidelines, training and Health Education materials.
-She worked also with international organizations and other sectors like Ministry of Social Development on issues related to women's, adolescent and child health.
+Previously, she was the Director of Department of Women and Children Health in Ministry of Health-Headquarter in Oman.
+She was responsible for planning and supervising women and child health programmes at national level.
+She extensively contributed to the development of guidelines, training and Health Education materials.
+She also worked with international organizations and other sectors like Ministry of Social Development on issues related to women, adolescent and child health.

-- Team leader and principle investigator for Strategic Study of Women's and Children's Health in Oman which is part of long term Health Vision for Sultanate of Oman titled as Health Vision 2050.
+• Team leader and principle investigator for Strategic Study of Women and Children's Health in Oman, which is part of long-term Health Vision for Sultanate of Oman titled as Health Vision 2050.

-- She involves in teaching in LSTM Diploma of Tropical Medicine & Health, teaching and supervision of students in Diploma of Sexual and Reproductive Health.
+She teaches in LSTM’s Diploma of Tropical Medicine & Health, and teaches and supervises students in the Diploma of Sexual and Reproductive Health.

 She is an Associate Fellow of the Academy of Higher Education.